-Inspections are an integral part of the property management process.
 Doing a thorough inspection is more than just checking for damage from time to time.
-It’s about keeping your properties fresh and up-to-date for incoming residents, making sure essential repairs are done to infrastructure, and ensuring properties are properly sanitized before new residents move in.
-All of this ensures your properties stay competitive with similar properties and give your residents the best rental experience.
+It’s about keeping your properties fresh and up to date for incoming residents, making sure infrastructure and other repairs are done, and ensuring properties are clean, up to code, and compliant with local and state laws.

-We’ve put together some resources to help you better understand what an inspection includes and how you should be conducting them.
+One of the most effective tools to make sure all this happens is a rental inspection checklist.
+We’ve put together some resources to help you better understand what a rental inspection—and a rental inspection checklist—includes and how you should be conducting one.

-Many leases include a clause on when and how owners and property managers can enter a unit.
+Many rental leases include a clause on when and how owners and property managers can enter a unit, and how much notice they are required to give.
 In fact, many states require that clause, and list the specific situations in which you can access a unit.

 That usually includes inspecting the property and making repairs.
 When you create a lease, make sure to check your state’s regulations on inspections before including any wording in the lease itself.